 IKOR Life Management Services is a client-centered approach to assist in planning and caring for anyone facing aging or disability-related concerns.
-Throughout this process we focus on creating a plan that helps clients maintain their dignity in whatever way they define the term.
-We also support ongoing health or routine living concerns.
+Throughout our process we focus on creating a plan that helps clients maintain their dignity in whatever way they define the term.
+We support ongoing health or routine living concerns.
 IKOR Advocates helps to support individuals, family, and other professionals who are planning for or struggling with complex medical, psycho-social (social, mental health or cognitive), environmental, or financial areas of life.
 Our collaborative approach leads to clarity in the next steps and helps to establish actionable goals of care.
 This ensures quality care and an optimal life.
 Our support helps to reduce worry, stress, and the time-consuming research and interpersonal conflict that comes with not knowing how to proceed.

 IKOR Life Management services are engaged to assist in a variety of areas, such as:

 - Cost of Care and Planning for future needs

 Our advocacy team works with our clients to monitor them in any setting that they live.
 Additionally, we recommend and use technologies to reduce risks and improve safety and security while preserving as much independence as possible based on the clients functional abilities.
 We leverage technology to allow our team to observe changes and potential risks related to safety, exploitation, or abuse.
 Our involvement puts professional eyes and ears on the care and routine living concerns of Seniors, Adults with Disabilities and Children with Special Needs where they live.
 We know what great care looks like.
 We know how to recognize predatory or neglectful care and how to get the support that is needed for care and routine living concerns of those we serve.